interdigitize/stringinator-base/README.md

 # Stringinator

-A small collection of string utilities using a rebuild of Underbar functions, as well as Jest tests for each function.
+A small collection of string utilities using rebuilt Underbar functions (similar to Underscore.js), plus Jest tests for each function.

 ## Running individual tests